deepinstinct/VSTO-POC/readme.md

 The POC contains 2 components - a "loader" component and a "persist" component, which can be executed and installed either locally or remotely.

 ## Compile and usage:
-Simply copy-paste the code into the appropriate type of Visual Studio project and edit as you require.
+Simply copy-paste the code into the appropriate type of Visual Studio project, edit as you require and compile.
 ​
 ### "Loader"
 ​